 - 7 Very little heat development at full load

 - 8 My conclusion: a very good all-round power supply

 The Fuel station (without Pro) is still a good charger with 1x USB-C and 3x USB-A charging options.
 Thanks to the 75 watts of power that the filling station offers, charging the 15-inch MacBook Pro during operation was no problem and you could also charge your iPhone or iPad.

-Alongside this port change, performance has also been improved.
-While the normal "tank station" offers a total of 75 watts of power, the "Tankstation Pro" delivers up to 90 watts of total power.
+Along with this change in ports, performance has also been improved.
+While the normal "Tankstation" offers a total of 75 watts of power, the "Tankstation Pro" delivers up to 90 watts of total power.

 One final change is the form factor.
 The Pro fuel station now has a flat, square design that looks very classy.
 You can bring about a further small improvement yourself by using the supplied power cord against a angled Euro plug cable exchanges.
 This makes the cable routing even more appealing from my point of view.

 To summarize the technical details again, I have everything here in bullet points for you:

 - Dimensions: 101 x 116 x 21 mm

 - 2x USB-C ports with 60 watts and 30 watts (USB PD compatible; Auto Max Power +)